Gothenburg School of Business, Economics and Law: The faculty board and the school management team

 The school management team comprises the dean, the assistant dean and the vice dean.
 The dean is individually responsible for the executive management of the school, answering to the vice-chancellor of the university.
-Internally, the dean is in charge of the school's strategy and its relationship with external stakeholders, and holds a formal operating responsibility with regards to staff, financial administration and infrastructure.
+Internally, the dean is in charge of the school's strategy and its relationship with external stakeholders and holds a formal operating responsibility for staff, financial administration and infrastructure.
 The dean is also a member of the vice-chancellor's management council at the university level.
-The assistant dean holds the main responsibility for research and postgraduate education, while the vice dean is responsible for master and bachelor education.
-Both the dean and the assistant dean are elected by the school's members of faculty and administrators for a period of six years.
+The assistant dean holds the main responsibility for research and postgraduate education, while the vice dean is responsible for master's and bachelor's education.
+Both the dean and the assistant dean are elected by the school's members of faculty and administrators for six years.
 The remaining elected members of the faculty board have a three-year mandate.
 Student and union representatives are appointed by the respective associations.

 Advisory boards and committees

-To ascertain that all decision-making processes are based on a qualified analysis of correct facts, the school management team and faculty board is backed by a number of advisory committees and boards.
+To ascertain that all decision-making processes are based on a qualified analysis of correct facts, the school management team and faculty board are backed by several advisory committees and boards.
 The Swedish Government stipulates that all preparatory and decision-making bodies dealing with educational matters within Swedish universities must have student representation.
 Accordingly, the Student Association is represented on all these advisory bodies.

-All vacant academic positions are publicly advertised internationally and candidates evaluated by external referees for proficiency and merit.
+All vacant academic positions are publicly advertised internationally and candidates are evaluated by external referees for proficiency and merit.
 An Appointments Board oversees the recruitment and evaluation process, with the final appointment decision being taken by the faculty board.
 Professors, who hold the highest academic position within the university, are formally appointed by the vice-chancellor following an application's adoption by the faculty board.

 Research and education activities are discussed and coordinated through two separate preparatory committees.
 The Preparatory Committee for Research includes representatives from all departments, as well as one PhD student representative, and is responsible for developing common strategies for research, principles for the allocation of research resources between the departments, common principles for quality assessment, etc. The committee is chaired by the Assistant Dean.
-The Preparatory Committee for Education comprises representatives from all departments, major education units and programmes of the school, as well as one student representative, and handles all major questions regarding education at Bachelor and Master level.
+The Preparatory Committee for Education comprises representatives from all departments, major education units and programmes of the school, as well as one student representative, and handles all major questions regarding education at Bachelor and Master levels.
 The committee is chaired by the Vice Dean.

 The Advisory Board – made up of leading management executives from a wide variety of companies such as AB Volvo, Volvo Car Corporation, SKF and Stena, as well as the Swedish financial and public sectors – provides strategic advice to the school management team and practical support.
 It also functions as a key communication tool with some of the school's most important stakeholders.
 Some of the Advisory Board members are alumni of the school.